piangjah/lecture0/README.md

 # Project 0

-Web Programming with Python and JavaScript
+Web Programming with Python and JavaScript.
-It has 4 pages.
+It have 4 pages for this project.
 1. Home screen is index.html
-2. If you click link "Click Here." botton of thid page it will be go to the new page and then that page have "home" button to back to the home screen.
+2. If you click link "Click Here." botton of home page.
+It will be direct to new page and will be show the detail on that pages then those pages have "home" button to go back to home screen.
-3. 3 more pages left will be show the detail trail for hiking.
+Incoulding
   - rts.html
   - mbp.html
   - mts.html
-4. styles.css
+3. styles.css